What’s your relationship with uncertainty?

 So try it.

 The key, as always, will be consistency.
-The Focus Factor program launching this JUNE (that I am SO excited about) will certainly help to nurture that C-word).
+The Focus Factor program (which we’re launching soon — so exciting!) will certainly help to nurture that C-word.
 For now, check out this quickie mindfulness exercise that will help you play with suspension & breath.

 I invite you to lean in.
 And when it feels a little uncomfortable, know that I’m right here with you, leaning in too.